 The KICKR Snap really excels in the department of noise.
 It is quiet, and actually quieter than many of the direct-drive models we profile above.
 This is not an issue if you have a nice, secluded workout room, but can be a big benefit if you are trying to ride while a baby naps in the next room.
 It is stable, built-well, and about 10 pounds lighter than the trainers built with direct-drives.

 You might ask — if this is half the price of direct-drive models, why would you not get this?
-There are reasons.
+There are a few reasons.
 A direct-drive model tends to be more precise in its wattage measurement, and more responsive with the increase and decrease in effort or tension as it gets feedback from the app.
 With a direct-drive model, you also reduce the variable of the tire, because a highly-inflated tire is going to create more resistance than one that is lower PSI.
 Speaking of tires, you will want a trainer tire if you use this.
 A wheel-on trainer can really wear out your rear tire in a hurry, due to the heat generated.
 The direct-drive models are generally both more responsive and stable due to the flywheel size.
 Finally, the best direct-drive models are going to be quieter than the wheel-on models.